stat545ubc-2023/assignment-b1-Suwethaig/assignment-b1.md

-Mini Data Analysis Milestone 2
+Assignment B-1
 ================

-### Assignment B-1: Making a function
+### Making a function

-This document is a solution to questions states in the assignment.
+This document is a solution to questions stated in the assignment.
 It covers making a function in R, documenting it, and testing it.

 ### Setup